NTNU-SmallSat-Lab/outreach-website/docs/STRAPI.md

 CoverImage is the image that is displayed on the preview.

-Body is the content that is displayed when looking at a specific blog.
+Body is the content that is displayed when clicking on a specific blog.
 In Blog you can add images, and text.

 ![alt text](Images/StrapiBody.png)